top of page

 It was distressing, yet I had peeked behind the curtain.
 The stories kept me coming back for more.
 Remembering them made me who I have become.

-Despite my career focus as a surgeon, I have always viewed the two imperative tasks of a physician to be this: to accompany those who suffer and to be empathetic with all those we meet.
+Throughout my career as a surgeon, I always viewed the three imperative tasks of a physician to be this: to listen more than speaking, to accompany those who suffer, and to be empathetic with all those we meet.
+It is all about hearing and responding to stories.
+Even in retirement, I attempt to live this way.
 To those who read this, thank you for accompanying me on my journey.

 _____________________

-Bruce H. Campbell, MD FACS is on the faculty at the Medical College of Wisconsin, holding appointments in both the Department of Otolaryngology and the Institute for Health and Equity (Bioethics and Medical Humanities).
-He is the Associate Director of the MCW Medical Humanities Program.
+Bruce H. Campbell, MD FACS is a Professor Emeritus at the Medical College of Wisconsin, having held appointments in both the Department of Otolaryngology and the Institute for Health and Equity (Bioethics and Medical Humanities).

 He grew up in the Chicago area and attended Purdue University and Rush Medical College.
 He completed an otolaryngology residency at MCW and a head and neck surgery fellowship at MD Anderson Cancer Center.
-He returned to Milwaukee and has been on the MCW faculty since 1987.
+He returned to Milwaukee and joined the MCW faculty in 1987.
 He completed Columbia University's Certification of Professional Achievement in Narrative Medicine in 2019.
+He retired from clinical practice in 2022 but works with medical students and residents on narrative projects and in seminars.

-His clinical focus is in the diagnosis and surgical management of head and neck cancer.
-He has done research in cancer survivorship, a variety of head and neck cancer topics, and medical student reflective writing.
+His clinical focus was in the diagnosis and surgical management of head and neck cancer.
+He had an NIH grant to study cancer survivorship, investiaged a variety of head and neck cancer topics, and published papers on medical student reflective writing.

 He and his wife, Kathi, live in suburban Milwaukee where they raised four wonderful children.
 If you don't have to be somewhere soon, ask him about his grandsons.